 Beyond social recruiting

-While these five tips will help you leverage social media more effectively and optimize your recruitment messaging, keeping an eye out for additional opportunities to socialize with prime candidates is always smart.
+While these five social media recruiting tips will help you leverage social media more effectively and optimize your recruitment messaging, keeping an eye out for additional opportunities to socialize with prime candidates is always smart.

 For example, it's common for recruiters to network at professional conferences, but some fall short in networking or following up on that conference's app in community forums and social messaging, too.

 The same is often true with recruiting elsewhere, such as on university campuses.
-Companies and their HR departments have long turned to posting jobs on a university's job board, but the effectiveness of student outreach strategies can be improved by HR professionals also participating in group- and event-organized social networks.
+Companies and their HR departments have long turned to leaving job postings on a university's job board, but the effectiveness of student outreach strategies can be improved by HR professionals also participating in group- and event-organized social networks.

 "Universities are great with sharing to alumni and students, and university job boards are a great and inexpensive way to establish your brand," Perkins said.
 "Recruiters and hiring managers get a higher response to passive candidates with a personal touch versus a robotic blurb."